Workplace diversity and equal opportunity

 - The project for the installation of the Vung Tau wastewater network located in Southern Vietnam: participation in a program to aid reforestation and support actions against global warming, tree-planting campaign in collaboration with the environment ministry, support for the Oxfam NGO on environmental projects, lectures to present project benefits to the local population

-- The new Assiut Barrage: assistance in archaeological research to support the CNRS’s French mission in Egypt The Atlantic Bridge in Panama: the recruitment of staff from the Colón region is favoured, particularly through participation in recruitment forums; a partnership with the Panamanian and French ministries of education to improve the technical education level in Panama is being developed.
+- The new Assiut Dam: assistance in archaeological research to support the CNRS’s French mission in Egypt The Atlantic Bridge in Panama: the recruitment of staff from the Colón region is favoured, particularly through participation in recruitment forums; a partnership with the Panamanian and French ministries of education to improve the technical education level in Panama is being developed.
 The project has repaired and maintains roads close to our quarry and construction site, which are used by residents.

 - The El Teniente Tunnel in Chile: creation of a partnership with Rancagua University for skill-development through the Skill Up construction site schools.
 The project developed a dedicated web site, in particular to encourage local employment, as well as a monthly newsletter.